Chenerywoman/mongodb_authentication_project/README.md

 * update a blog
 * delete a blog

+### Logout

+A user should be able to log out from the website.

 ## Issues and solutions

 Some issues I had and the solutions I came up with were: